Kristian Brymora: 2017–18

-Newcastle told Brymora he could continue training with the side and push for a new contract under new coach Ernie Merrick but he decided to leave the club to try to push for a contract in ether England or Poland.
+Newcastle told Brymora he could continue training with the side and push for a new contract under new coach Ernie Merrick but he decided to leave the club to try to push for a contract in either England or Poland.
 Before Brymora left Australia he signed a short-term contract with Newcastle club Lambton Jaffas to keep in shape before departing to Europe a few weeks later.
 He played one game for the Jaffas coming off the bench and scoring in a 5–0 thumping of Weston Bears before departing to Europe a few days later.
 On 31 August 2017, Byrmora signed for EFL Championship club Millwall F.C.
 It didn’t take him long to make an impact on the pitch, scoring the winner against Sheffield United and then one in the last minute against South London rivals Crystal Palace to seal three Development League points.

 He was released by Millwall at the end of the 2017–18 season.

 In May 2018, Brymora joined Swedish Division 2 side Hässleholms IF.